Water Safety and Persistent Misconceptions

 As temperatures rise this summer, many families take to the water.
 But did you know that drowning remains one of the leading causes of preventable deaths for children in the U.S., with nearly 800 deaths each year?
 Help us change this and make the water a safe place for our kids to play.

-With the support of Nationwide’s Make Safe Happen program, we conducted new research and uncovered some persistent misconceptions parents have about water safety.
+We conducted new research and uncovered some persistent misconceptions parents have about water safety.
 For example, nearly half of parents we spoke with think that if a child was drowning nearby, they would hear it – but drowning is silent and there can be very little splashing, waving or screaming.
 And 1 out of 3 parents have left a child alone in a pool for two or more minutes, when the reality is that drowning is quick and parents may have less than a minute to react once a child starts to struggle.

 So how can parents keep their kids safe in and around water?
 We have answers.